jeff-jackson-dfo/reproducible-gully-report/README.md

 Use `renv::status()` to check the that the project is in sync with the lockfile, and if not, execute `renv::snapshot()`.

-Press the **Knit** button to compile the various .Rmd chapters into a single report.
-The output in the R Markdown pane will resemble the
+From the Index.Rmd file, press the **Knit** button to compile the various .Rmd chapters into a single report.
+This step may take several minutes to complete.
+The output in the R Markdown pane will resemble the following:
-following:

 ``` r
 processing file: techreport.Rmd